-"Prepare the Way" - Advent 2 - Isa 40:1-11 and Mark 1:1-8
+"Blazing a Trail" - Advent 2 - Isa 40:1-11 and Mark 1:1-8

 Are you wondering why we are reading a passage about John the Baptizer as we get close to Christmas?
-You might be expecting one of the delightful warm and fuzzy nativity stories with which we are so familiar and yet instead here we meet a crusty, cantankerous, not-very-pleasant individual.
+Understandably you would likely be expecting one of the delightful warm and fuzzy nativity stories with which we are so familiar - and yet instead here we meet a crusty, cantankerous, not-very-pleasant individual.
 That may indeed seem a little odd at first but as we dig a bit deeper not only does this choice of a text begin to make sense but also the text itself begins to blend with the Christmas story.

 To begin our digging, we first need to understand and acknowledge that Mark's gospel is the earliest of all four accounts of the life and ministry of Jesus.
-Both Matthew and Luke have extended the story to include the early years of Jesus, partly to respond to the inevitable curiosity of people in the early church wondering about Jesus' origins and family, but also to emphasise that Jesus had not simply burst suddenly upon the scene but was the fulfillment of prophecy and God's promises.
-John continues that movement and pushes Jesus' origins way, way further back than that, connecting him with God right from the very beginning of all things.
+Both Matthew and Luke have extended the story to include the early years of Jesus, partly to respond to the inevitable curiosity of people in the early church wondering about Jesus' origins and family, but also to emphasise that Jesus had not simply burst suddenly upon the scene; to show that he was indeed the fulfillment of prophecy and God's promises.
+John continues that movement and pushes Jesus' origins way, way further back than the Christmas event, connecting Jesus with God right from the very beginning of all things.

 Mark seems to assume that his readers will make the connection of Jesus and prophetic fulfillment all by themselves through his use of scriptural references.
 He provides quotations and echoes from the Jewish Scriptures, what we now call the Old Testament, and apparently didn't feel the need to elaborate on either Jesus' origins or early years.
-Besides, Mark had what I'm sure he felt was a bigger issue to deal with, namely addressing the struggle between those who thought that John the Baptizer was the promised Messiah and those who believed that Jesus of Nazareth was the fulfillment of those promises.
-Other gospel authors address the same issue by recounting that even John needed to send his followers to Jesus for affirmation that Jesus is the one, to which Jesus replied by quoting from scripture - the Book of Isaiah - that "the blind receive their sight, the lame walk, the lepers are cleansed, the deaf hear, the dead are raised, and the poor have good news brought to them."
+Besides, Mark had what I'm sure he felt was a bigger issue to deal with, namely addressing the ongoing struggle between those who thought that John the Baptizer was the promised Messiah and those who believed that Jesus of Nazareth was the fulfillment of those promises.
+Other gospel authors addressed the same issue by recounting that even John needed to send his followers to Jesus for affirmation that Jesus is the one, for which Jesus provided an answer by quoting from scripture - the Book of Isaiah - that "the blind receive their sight, the lame walk, the lepers are cleansed, the deaf hear, the dead are raised, and the poor have good news brought to them."

-This is not the only time that Jesus appears in the gospels quoting from Isaiah - recall the scene in Luke's gospel where he reads from that scroll in the synagogue in Nazareth, the verses that begin, "The Spirit of the Lord has come upon me ..." and then infuriates the crowd by telling them, "this day in your presence this scripture has been fulfilled."
+However this is not the only time that Jesus appears in the gospels quoting from Isaiah - recall the scene in Luke's gospel where he reads from that scroll in the synagogue in Nazareth, the verses that begin, "The Spirit of the Lord has come upon me ..." and then infuriates the crowd by telling them, "this day in your presence this scripture has been fulfilled."
 The Book of Isaiah seems to have featured prominently both in Jesus' life and ministry and also in the Christian understanding of his death; for example we tend to hear the "Suffering Servant" passages in Isaiah as referring to Christ, especially in his not answering his accusers and suffering while blameless.